 Ethnio requires that you use semicolons to separate multiple answers for a single question, not multiple columns.
 It's a pretty easy change in Excel or gSheets, with info below on how to do that if you have multiple columns of data for a single question.

-Basically, you'll need Google Sheets or Excel 2016 or later, so you can use the TEXTJOIN formula, which lets you specify semicolon as the separator, and quickly take answers from multiple columns and get them into one column.
+Open your CSV in Google Sheets or the latest version of Excel (2016 or later is fine).
+Then use the TEXTJOIN formula to join your cells.
+This lets you specify semicolon as the separator, and quickly take answers from multiple columns and get them into one column.
 Here's the Excel help and here's the Google Sheets help.
 Before you begin, search for any semicolons in your data and replace them all with something else like /.

 In practical terms, let's say your spreadsheet has answers that span multiple columns and look like this: